Transmission electron microscopy (TEM): principle, applications and laboratory analyses

 Technical characteristics of transmission electron microscopy

-• Analysis modes :
+• Analysis methods :

 • Conventional imaging (transmission contrast)